In reviewPrivate betaOwner: Desmond

 • GBP 5,000 to GBP 10,000 per month

-• Best for: teams that want past work connected across methods so stronger answers are easier to stand behind
+• Best for: teams that want imported past work connected across methods so insight travels further and the business can keep learning from it

-• Use when: they need native plus external research connected and queryable together
+• Use when: they need platform-run research plus external research connected and queryable together

 Enterprise